Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

 \subsubsection{Finite Size Effects}

 If we want these ideas to be relevant to real biological systems, we need to understand what happens at finite $N$.
 We investigate this numerically using direct Monte-Carlo sampling of the (joint) eigenvalue distribution.
-As the system size grows the time scales $\tau_\text{max}$ and $\tau_\text{corr}$ also grow, up to the upper limit given by the mean field results; see Fig~\ref{fig:soft_fss}.
-Finite size scaling is difficult in this case, since the scaling exponent $\alpha$ for the gap difference,
+As the system size grows, the time scales $\tau_\text{max}$ and $\tau_\text{corr}$ also increase, up to the upper limit given by the mean field results; see Fig.~\ref{fig:soft_fss}{\RV{(a, b)}}. {\RV{The relation between the timescales and the average norm activity does not depend on the system size (Fig.~\ref{fig:soft_fss}(c, d)).}} {\RV{Interestingly,}} the scaling exponent $\alpha$ for the gap difference,

-depends on the Lagrange multiplier $\xi$ (Fig~\ref{fig:soft_fss}\textit{e,f}).
-In particular, the scaling interpolates between two limiting cases: for small $\xi$, the gap scales as $\Delta g_0 \sim N^{-2}$, as in the universality class of the hard threshold; for large $\xi$, the gap scales as $\Delta g_0 \sim N^{-2/3}$, which is in the universality class of the Gaussian ensemble without any additional constraint.
+depends on the Lagrange multiplier $\xi$ (Fig.~\ref{fig:soft_fss}(e,f)).
+This is supported by the analytical argument that the scaling interpolates between two limiting cases: for small $\xi$, the gap scales as $\Delta g_0 \sim N^{-2}$, with the same scaling factor as in the case with the hard threshold; for large $\xi$, the gap scales as $\Delta g_0 \sim N^{-2/3}$, which has the same scaling factor as in the Gaussian ensemble without any additional constraint.
 In any case, thousands of neurons will be well described by the $N\rightarrow\infty$ limit.